electron/electron/docs/tutorial/quick-start.md

 Then atom-shell will automatically read your `package.json`.
 If there is no `Atom.app/Contents/Resources/app/`, atom-shell will load the default empty app, which is `Atom.app/Contents/Resources/browser/default_app/`.

-## IPC between browser and renderer

-Atom-shell provides a set of javascript APIs for developers to communicate between browser and renderers.
-There are two types of message: asynchronous messages and synchronous messages, the former one is quite similar with node's IPC APIs, while the latter one is mainly used for implement the RPC API.
-Details can be found in the `ipc` module reference.